 Good images are crucial in selling things.
 It can be hard to take good photos when you’re starting out, but it really is worth taking time to do this right.
 You don’t need expensive equipment – some simple tips can help you to improve your photos:

-- Natural light – use daylight (if you can!) and don’t rely on the flash
+- Natural light – use daylight (if you can) and don’t use a flash

-- Make sure that your images are not too large, or too small.
-Images files under 1MB will upload more quickly and put less strain on slower connections.
+- Images that are too big are the most common reason for image problems.
+So make sure that your images are not too large, or too small.
+Images files under 2.5MB will upload more quickly and put less strain on slower connections.
+Images over 5MB will not upload.
 Images that are a lot smaller than 642 pixels wide will also not upload!
-Images that are too big are the most common reason for image problems.

 - Keep your browser up-to-date.
 Whether you use Internet Explorer, Edge, Firefox, Safari, Chrome or any other browser, keeping the latest version helps.

-- (For issues when editing) Log out and then log in again and / or delete the Folksy ‘cookie’ (further information about cookies) from your browser.
+- Log out of Folksy and then log in again and / or delete the Folksy ‘cookie’ (further information about cookies) from your browser.

-If the problem persists we’d be grateful if you let us know which kind of device you're on (computer, smartphone, tablet), which operating system you use (Windows, Mac OS, iOS, Android, etc.) and which browser (e.g. Internet Explorer, Edge, Chrome, Firefox, Safari etc) including version numbers where possible, and any error messages which occur.
+If the problem persists, please email us at firstname.lastname@example.org, and tell us what you were trying to do when you saw the error and at what time.
+It helps if you can also let us know which kind of device you're on (computer, smartphone, tablet), which operating system you use (Windows, Mac OS, iOS, Android, etc.) and which browser (e.g. Edge, Chrome, Firefox, Safari etc) including version numbers where possible, and the particular error message/s you saw.